 Day 7: Viking Grand River Tour, Bamberg, Germany

 We were sailing this morning, and Robyne and I took advantage of this and slept in.
-After breakfast, Robyne began packing, and I headed to the lounge for a live demonstration of glassblowing.
+After breakfast, Robyne began packing.
+I headed to the lounge for a live demonstration of glassblowing.

-By now, I had come to realize that every enrichment presentation by Viking on our Grand European Tour river cruise was an expert in their field of the highest caliber, who was highly engaging, and captured and kept our attention.
+By now, I had come to realize that every enrichment presentation by Viking on our Grand European Tour river cruise was an expert in their field.
+They were all of the highest caliber, who were highly engaging, that captured and kept our attention.
 Karl Ittig, the world-renowned glassblower Viking presented that morning was no exception.

 That morning, by sheer good fortune, I was the one from the audience randomly selected to participate in the glass blowing demonstration.
-I assisted with making a colorful Christmas ornament, which turned out lovely, and I even got to keep it as a souvenir!
+I assisted with making a colorful Christmas ornament, which turned out lovely.
+I even got to keep it as a souvenir!
 What an amazing surprise.